Adding, editing, and completing tasks

 Click Mark done on a task.
 A sheet opens asking for the wrap-up:

-• Parts used notes: a short description of the parts (for example, "1x offside rear tyre, 1x wheel alignment").
+- Parts used notes: a short description of the parts (for example, "1x offside rear tyre, 1x wheel alignment").
 Helps whoever adds the cost.
+If you separate items with commas, the cost dialog turns each one into a clickable chip.

 Click Mark done to save.
 The task flips to Done, the photos attach, and the cost-needs-adding flag is set if you ticked parts used.